MQCOMP2110-2022/web-development-assignment-stevecassidy/doc/level3-4.md

 is in order of the `publishedAt` field with more recent jobs shown first.
 The ten most recent jobs are shown.

-4. There is a search box on every page with a button labelled 'Search'.
+4. There is a search box on every page to allow the user to search for jobs.
+The search box should be an `<input>` element with `id` of `search`.
+There should also be a submit button with `id` of `searchbutton`.
 When I enter text into the search box and click the button, a search is performed and jobs that contain the search term in the `description` field are listed on the page.
 (Note that for this initial implementation, search terms can be restricted to single words - or more precisely, strings that are